 The butter, cream, and cheeses in Ireland are on another level.
 I suspect it’s because everything is so fresh and sourced locally, since it’s such a small island.

-But while I was there, I also learned that because of the gulf stream the weather in Ireland remains mild all year ‘round.
-Temperatures rarely drop below 40 degrees F or above 85 degrees F, and that’s why everything is so green all the time.
+But while I was there, I also learned that because of the Gulf Stream, the weather in Ireland remains mild all year round.
+Temperatures rarely drop below 40 degrees F or rise above 85 degrees F, and that’s why everything is so green all the time.

 Since I’ve been back, I’ve been splurging on imported Irish butter.
-It truly makes everything you bake so much more rich, flavorful, and delicious.
+It truly makes everything you bake so much richer, more flavorful, and so delicious.

 If you’re able to find it in your local market, definitely snatch it up!
 You won’t regret it for a second!